Ckalia11/AWS-VUI-Eva/README.md

 # AWS-VUI-Eva
-A personal assistant named Eva that can read quotes from famous authors and give real time directions using Google's API.
+A personal assistant named Eva that can read quotes from famous authors and give real time directions using Google's API...